 Most histories refer to the 8th Virginia as "the German Regiment."
 It was certainly led by Germans: Peter Muhlenberg, Abraham Bowman, and Peter Helphinstine.
-But many or even most of the enlisted men were "Scotch Irish."
-The term Scotch Irish didn't exist then, however.
-They were simply called "Irish," even though their ancestors often came from Scotland via Northern Ireland.
+But many of the enlisted men were "Scotch-Irish."
+Most often they were simply called "Irish" at that time even though their ancestors often came from Scotland via Northern Ireland.
 They were universally Protestant, but Presbyterian--a denomination that most British soldiers equated with revolutionary sentiment.
-The term "Scotch Irish" was conceived seventy years later to distinguish them from the Catholic Irish who began to come to American in large numbers in the 1840s.
+The term "Scotch-Irish" had been occasionally used for some time but became important to distinguish Protestant Irish from the Catholic Irish who began to come to American in large numbers in the 1840s.
 Here's an interesting article on the difference between "Irish" and "Scotch Irish" in American history and culture.

 is researching the history of the Revolutionary War's 8th Virginia Regiment.
 Its ten companies formed on the frontier, from the Cumberland Gap to Pittsburgh.

-© 2015-2020 Gabriel Neville
+© 2015-2022 Gabriel Neville